 History: Built in 1964, the original site of Carrollwood beach and boat ramp.
-Renovations completed in October, 2008.
+Renovations completed in October 2008.
+Key access required.
 Open: Daily.
 Sunrise to sunset

-Features:

-- The 2008 renovation included a new park entrance with iron gates, new bathroom facilities, sweeping design to the structure and roofline, new sprinkler system, and new landscaping. - Also included in the renovation were new playground equipment, giant rocks, slides, swings, and various rides for younger children.
-Benches and picnic equipment were added along with mulch inside the playground area. - Open air picnic and grilling area - Recently renovated fishing pier

-Special Events: Annual Spring Egg Hunt held here

-Parking: Paved parking for 13 vehicles

-Parties: Reservations made by calling the Recreation Center

-Guests: Must be escorted by a resident
+Features: The 2008 renovation included a new park entrance with iron gates, new bathroom facilities, sweeping design to the structure and roofline, new sprinkler system, and new landscaping.
+Also included in the renovation were new playground equipment, giant rocks, slides, swings, and various rides for younger children.
+Benches and picnic equipment were added along with mulch inside the playground area.
+Open air picnic and grilling area Recently renovated fishing pier Special Events: Annual Spring Egg Hunt held here Parking: Paved parking for 13 vehicles Parties: Reservations made by calling the Carrollwood Recreation Center Business Office Guests: Must be escorted by a resident Security: Key access required Child safety gate latches Lavatories - key required Rules: Rules are posted on the gate Pets: No pets allowed